philipp1992/lightning-viz/README.md

 # lightning-viz

-This a visualizer for the Bitcoin Lightning Network.
+This a visualizer for the Stakenet (XSN) Lightning Network.
 It can apply to mainnet or testnet depending what mode LND is running under.

 Lightning-viz supports advanced node querying (enter `query:` into the search bar) and remapping of the graph based on the node search results.